sarchar/n64/README.md

 # Requirements

 You'll need a PIF rom (sorry, can't help you out here.
-Google is your friend) in the working directory named "boot.rom".
-And you'll need a test rom.
+Google is your friend) in the ./bios/ directory "pifrom.v64".
+And you'll need a program to run.
 I recommend [n64-systemtest](https://github.com/lemmy-64/n64-systemtest).

 # Building